azzidahaka/meet/README.md

     - Given is on the home page
     - When user hasn't selected an event
     - Then user should see a graphical representation of the events count per city before the lists of events

+## Using serverless functions
+The serverless function will be used to handle user authentication using OAuth2, communicate with Google Calendar API to fetch events, and process events in the API response which would then be rendered in the app's UI.
+The serverless function would be hosted on AWS Lambda and it offers benefits like scalability according to user demands and cost-efficient as only compute time used during execution is payed for.